Do Dogs Understand That They’re Dogs and Not Humans?

 Dogs may also show protective behavior towards humans that they might not exhibit towards other dogs, again indicating that they perceive humans as different but important members of their social group.

-4. Conclusion
+5. Conclusion

 While dogs may not possess self-awareness in the same way humans do, their behavior strongly suggests that they understand the difference between themselves and humans.
 They do not necessarily conceptualize themselves as “dogs” in a cognitive sense, but they clearly differentiate between species in their interactions and social structures.
 Dogs recognize their place in the social hierarchy, understand the species-specific behaviors required in different contexts, and show an awareness of their own identity through scent and behavior.

 Ultimately, the relationship between dogs and humans is built on mutual understanding and adaptation.
 Dogs have evolved alongside humans, developing a deep bond that allows them to function as unique members of a multispecies household.
 While they may not see themselves as “dogs” in the human sense, they certainly recognize the differences and similarities that define their interactions with us.
+This understanding deepens the relationship, making it one of the most profound interspecies connections in the animal kingdom.

 Vanessa Bergoff

-Vanessa is originally from the Ukraine.
-She has been living in Florida for the last 10 years.
-She holds a Bachelor's degree in English from the University of Central Florida and a Master's degree in Technical Writing from the University of South Florida.
-She covers mostly health and health-related issues for the Scientific Origin.
+Vanessa, originally from Ukraine, has called Florida home for the past decade.
+She earned her Bachelor's degree in English from the University of Central Florida and a Master's in Technical Writing from the University of South Florida.
+With a focus on health and science, Vanessa brings her expertise to crafting insightful content for Scientific Origin.